ritual-net/infernet-monorepo/infernet_services/services/onnx_inference_service/README.md

     filename: str
 ```

-Model source and load args can be passed either as environment variables or directly in the request body.
+Model source and load args can be passed either as environment variables or directly as input data.

 ## Environment Variables